artix75/psyc/README.md

     make

-The build process should automatically detect if your CPU supports AVX2, and consequently enable AVX2 extension.
+The build process should automatically detect if your CPU supports AVX2, and consequently enable AVX2 extensions.
-Anyway if you want to turn AVX2 support off, or if it's not automatically detected during build pahse, you can always enable/disable it by adding the AVX variable after the make command, ie:
+Anyway if you want to turn AVX2 support off, or if it's not automatically detected during build phase, you can always enable/disable it by adding the AVX variable after the make command, ie:

     make AVX=off  #disables AVX2 extensions